apalessandro/N-bit-universe/README.md

 ### Core Dynamics

 - **General Rule Support**: Any deterministic rule specified as space-separated integers 0…2^N−1 representing the mapping from each microstate to its image (e.g., "2 3 0 1" for N=2)
+- **Elementary Cellular Automaton Support**: Built-in `--eca` flag to automatically generate the full 2^N mapping from any ECA rule number (0-255), eliminating the need to hand-type permutations for standard rules like Rule 90, Rule 110, etc.
 - **Synchronous Evolution**: Deterministic cellular automaton updates with periodic boundaries
 - **Trajectory Generation**: Track system evolution over time
 - **Permutation Analysis**: View the state space as a permutation group with cycle decomposition